cmendible/cmendible.github.io/_posts/2017-05-08-step-by-step-kafka-pub-sub-with-docker-and-net-core.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2017/05/kafka-logo-wide.png
+description: 'Step by step: Kafka Pub/Sub with Docker and .Net Core'
+crosspost_to_medium: true
 categories:
   - dotNet
   - dotNetCore
-tags:
-  - Docker
-  - kafka
+tags: Docker kafka pubsub
-  - pub/sub
 ---
 Last week I attended to a <a href="https://kafka.apache.org/" target="_blank">Kafka</a> workshop and this is my attempt to show you a simple **Step by step: Kafka Pub/Sub with Docker and .Net Core** tutorial.